New program to connect small NWA businesses to local lenders

 FAYETTEVILLE, Ark.
-(KNWA) — Arkansas entrepreneurs now have another option to get some start-up cash.
+(KFTA) — Arkansas entrepreneurs now have another option to get some start-up cash.

 Startup Junkie and the Walton Family Foundation announced the launch of Kiva Northwest Arkansas, a non-profit that connects entrepreneurs and small business owners with local lenders.